playnano/nano_tips/README.md

 * 120 - Could not read the tip amount -- use either a number or the word 'all'.
 * 130 - Tip amount is below program minimum -- This is to prevent spamming other redditors.
 * 140 - If using currency conversion, make sure there is no space.
 Example: `!ntips 0.5USD`.
 * 150 - You are likely attempting to tip in an unfamiliar sub.
-The minimum is 1 XNO.
+The minimum is 1USD in nano.
-* 160 - You have insufficient funds.
+* 160 - You have insufficient funds. _(If you had an account with the old tipbot, you'll receive a message to help you move your funds to the new bot.)_
+* 170 - The recipient is neither a redditor nor a valid address.
-* 180 - Tip amount is below recipients specified tip minimum.
+* 180 - Tip amount is below the recipient's specified tip minimum.
 * 190 - The recipient has disabled tipping for their account.